Skip to content

 Bonus: Potential Safety Risks & Tips

-Slow feeder safety is becoming a hot topic and rightfully so.
+Slow feeder safety is important.
 As with any device, there are potential risks (including, but not limited to, damage to teeth, gums and lips and entanglement).

 Please don’t sacrifice your beloved companion’s physical and/or mental health in an attempt to slow his rate of consumption to the point of injury or frustration.